oskccy/oskccy/README.md

 <a href="https://www.linkedin.com/in/oscar-sharaz/">My LinkedIn<a/>
 <br>
 <br>
-I'm an 18 year old innovator with almost three years of paid engineering and research experience; ***having started my first full-time engineering position at 15 years old.*** I’ve collaborated on large-scale projects with CEO's, investors, clients, analysts and stakeholders of various business architectures; from high-pressure B2C startups to large-scale B2B engineering firms, ***my passion lies in machine learning & artificial intelligence, quantitative finance and software engineering.***
+I'm an 18 year old innovator with almost three years of paid engineering and research experience; ***having started my first full-time junior engineer position at 15 years old.*** I’ve collaborated on large-scale projects with CEO's, investors, clients, analysts and stakeholders of various business architectures; from high-pressure B2C startups to large-scale B2B engineering firms, ***my passion lies in machine learning & artificial intelligence, quantitative finance and software engineering.***